hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 Live coding by the Instructor is broken up by the working through of challenges that test what learners have grasped.
 Responses help the Instructor see what learners are missing, or what misconceptions might need to be addressed.
 This allows for any confusion to be cleared up before the class moves on so no-one gets left behind.

+### <i class="fas fa-not-equal"></i> Limiting the amount taught

+Most learners can only hold seven things (+2 or -2) in memory at any one time.
+To avoid cognitive overload, we limit the number of concepts covered in our lessons.
+This might seem slow, but it means learners can process information so it moves into long-term memory.

 ### <i class="fas fa-file-alt"></i> Collaborative notes

 All our workshops use etherpads - collaborative, web-based notepads that allow learners to share information and links, or to chat to each other.
 Instructors post links to all the lessons being taught, and learners can add links to handy tips or bits of code that others can then share.
 Etherpads persist after the workshop ends so learners can go back over things they might have missed.